Recreating the Country - Ten key principles for designing sustainable landscapes

 Chapter 5 describes how to incorporate farm forestry and improve biodiversity across all rural landscapes

-Chapter 6 looks at the critical role of paddock trees and the importance of landscape connections.
-It discusses community grass-roots methods that get results
+Chapter 6 (new) looks at the critical role of paddock trees and the importance of landscape connections.
+It recommends community grass-roots methods that get results

 Chapter 7 discusses planting on heavy volcanic soils, saline soils and lime rich/alkaline soils.
 It includes simple soil tests and lists suitable plant species

-Chapter 8 provides a practical rundown of the four establishment techniques used in revegetation projects - natural regeneration, direct seeding, planting tubestock and rewilding
+Chapter 8 provides a practical description of the four techniques used in revegetation projects - natural regeneration, direct seeding, planting tubestock and rewilding

 Chapter 9 explains how plantations/remnants can be managed to enhance their biodiversity through the use of cool burning, grazing, thinning and controlling pest plants and animals.